All Episodes

 I like him.

-I like Jeff Foxworthy, I like Chris Rock, I like Dave Chappelle.
+I like Dave Chappelle.

-I like I like people that are funny.
+I like people that are funny.

-And he's such a good guy, and I got to know his wife, Cara Whitney, and I just wanted to call your attention.
+And I just wanted to call your attention.

 She has a brand new book out.

-It's called it's coming out it in May.
+It's called, it's coming out in May.

-You can get a first edition printed a copy, and it's called Country's Soul, and it brings good news to the you know to our lives uh about through stories of heartache and triumph and this you know faith and belief in God playing a pivotal role in all of this.
+And it brings good news to the, you know, to our lives about through stories of heartache and triumph and this, you know, faith and belief in God playing a pivotal role in all of this.

-Um anyway, uh she joins us now.
+Anyway, she joins us now.

-I mean, really fun real life stories.
+I mean, really fun, real life stories.

-I love all those stories about life after life, you know, people that have near death experience.
+I love all those stories about life after life, you know, people that have near-death experience.

 It fascinates me.